Epiconcept-Paris/infra-files-flow/README.md

 ## Proposed Indird pseudo code

-My interpretation of the specs resulting from meeting with CGD and CTY
+My (TDE) interpretation of the specs, resulting from meeting with CGD and CTY:

 ```
 # optionally could also wakeup from inotify